The Best Boating Watches

 This sailing-specific watch is built from shock-resistant, carbon-reinforced ABS plastic with a stainless steel case back and 30-meter water resistance.
 It comes with a countdown timer with Sync button, plus audible alarm and alert sounds and a sleep mode to help preserve battery life.
 Okay, so it’s not the most heavily featured watch at this price, but it’s branded, it’s tough, it’s pretty and it comes in multiple colors for that customized feel.
 If you decide you love your kids just that little bit more, you could always upgrade to Gill’s Regatta Master for an extra few bucks.

-Looking for other watery kit?
-See our feature on Boat Shoes and Accessories for the Captain in Your Family.
+Looking for other waterproof kit?
+Read our feature article on Boat Shoes and Accessories for the Captain in Your Family.